Lithuanian partisans: Dramatizations

-The 1966 film Nobody Wanted to Die (Niekas nenorėjo mirti) by Soviet-Lithuanian film director Vytautas Žalakevičius shows the tragedy of the conflict in which "a brother goes against the brother".
-Despite being shot from a Soviet perspective and propaganda, the film gives some hints that allude to the possibility of alternative points of view.
+The 1966 film Nobody Wanted to Die (Niekas nenorėjo mirti) by Soviet-Lithuanian film director Vytautas Žalakevičius shows the tragedy of the "brother against brother" conflict.
+Despite being propaganda shot from a Soviet perspective, the film alludes to the possibility of alternative points of view.
 The film brought acclaim to Žalakevičius, and to a number of young Lithuanian actors starring in the film.

 The 2004 film Utterly Alone (Vienui Vieni) portrays the travails of Lithuanian partisan leader Juozas Lukša who traveled twice to Western Europe in attempts to gain support for the armed resistance.

 The 2005 documentary film Stirna tells the story of Izabelė Vilimaitė (codenames Stirna and Sparnuota), an American-born Lithuanian who moved to Lithuania with her family in 1932.
 A medical student and pharmacist, she was an underground medic and source of medical supplies for the partisans, eventually becoming a district liaison.
-She infiltrated the local Komsomol (Communist Youth), was discovered, captured, and escaped twice.
+She infiltrated the local Komsomol (Communist Youth), and was twice discovered and captured, and escaped.
 After going underground full-time, she was suspected of having been turned by the KGB as an informant and was nearly executed by the partisans.
 Her bunker was eventually discovered by the KGB and she was captured a third time, interrogated and killed.

 In 2008, an American documentary film, Red Terror on the Amber Coast was released, documenting the Lithuanian resistance to the Soviet occupation from the signing of the Molotov–Ribbentrop Pact in 1939 to the dissolution of the Soviet Union in 1991.

 In 2014, The Invisible Front, a documentary focusing on Juozas Lukša, was released in the US.

-In 2021, Icelandic composer and producer Ólafur Arnalds released a track Partisans, thus honoring the Lithuanian partisans resistance.
+In 2021, Icelandic composer and producer Ólafur Arnalds released a track titled Partisans, honoring the Lithuanian partisan resistance.